-- Conditions for microwave path design must be considered such as Earth curvature and Fresnel zone clearance. - Observe local building and electrical codes when running all cables. - It is necessary to determine how the IF cables will be brought up to the rooftop from inside the building.
+Conditions for microwave path design must be considered such as Earth curvature and Fresnel zone clearance.
+Observe level building and electrical

+Observe local building and electrical codes when running all cables.

+• It is necessary to determine how the IF cables will be brought up to the rooftop from inside the building.